DrBlast/SultanBot/README.md

 ## Flags:
 **Experience** - collect experience in Palace

-**Puzzles** - collect gun, wheel, go to guards regiment and make 6 walks and 6 visits in harem for twin accounts.
+**Puzzles** - collect gun, wheel, go to guards regiment and make 6 walks, 6 visits in harem for twin accounts.
 May not work on new puzzles icon

 **Trip** - send heirs to trip in ministery